 Further, from time to time, typically on an annual basis, payment amounts are updated and revised by third-party payors.
 Because we expect that customers who use our product candidates, if approved, will be separately reimbursed for the procedure administering our products, these updates could directly impact the demand for our products.
-An example of payment updates is the Medicare program updates to physician payments, which is done on an annual basis using a prescribed statutory formula.
+An example of payment updates is the

+Medicare program updates to physician payments, which is done on an annual basis using a prescribed statutory formula.
 In the past, when the application of the formula resulted in lower payment, Congress has passed interim legislation to prevent the reductions.
-However, the Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, ended the use of the statutory formula, and provided for a 0.5% annual increase in payment rates under the Medicare Physician Fee Schedule through 2019, but no annual update from 2020 through 2025.
-MACRA also introduced a quality payment program under which individual providers with Medicare billings of \$30,000 or 100 patient visits per year will be subject to certain incentives or penalties based on new program quality standards.
-The quality payment program has two tracks, one known as the merit based incentive payment system for providers in the fee-for service Medicare program, and the advanced alternative payment model for providers in specific care models, such as accountable care organizations.
-Payment adjustments for the Medicare quality payment program began in 2019.
-At this time it is unclear how the introduction of the quality payment program will impact overall physician reimbursement under the Medicare program.
-In addition, the Medicare physician fee schedule has been adapted by some private payors into their plan-specific physician payment schedule.
+However, the Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, ended the use of the statutory formula, also referred to as the Sustainable Growth Rate, for clinician payment and established a quality payment incentive program, also referred to as the Quality Payment Program.
+This program provides clinicians with two ways to participate, including through the Advanced Alternative Payment Models, or APMs, and the Merit-based Incentive Payment System, or MIPS.
+In November 2019, CMS issued a final rule finalizing the changes to the Quality Payment Program.
+At this time, it is unclear how the introduction of the quality payment program will impact overall physician reimbursement under the Medicare program.
+Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.
 We cannot predict how pending and future healthcare legislation will impact our business, and any changes in coverage and reimbursement that further restricts coverage of our products or lowers reimbursement for procedures using our products could materially affect our business.